mouhyemen/RoboND-Project_Controls/README.md

 ![pipeline](./images/pipeline.png)

 ### 1.1 Objectives:
-* Extract cluster of objects
+* Implement a perception pipeline
 * Train the classifier to detect objects
-* Detect objects in 3 testing worlds and determine appropriate action for PR-2 Robot
+* Detect different objects in 3 testing worlds
+*
 ### 1.2 Outcomes:
 * 3/3 objects detected in World 1
 * 5/5 objects detected in World 2